huynm99/huynm99.github.io/_pages/about.md

 {% include base_path %}

-I am **Huy Nguyen**, a final-year Ph.D. candidate in [Statistics and Data Science at The University of Texas at Austin](https://stat.utexas.edu/), where I am fortunate enough to be advised by Prof. [Nhat Ho](https://nhatptnk8912.github.io/) and Prof. [Alessandro Rinaldo](https://arinaldo.github.io/).
+I am **Huy Nguyen**, a final-year Ph.D. candidate in Statistics at [The University of Texas at Austin](https://stat.utexas.edu/), where I am fortunate enough to be advised by Prof. [Nhat Ho](https://nhatptnk8912.github.io/) and Prof. [Alessandro Rinaldo](https://arinaldo.github.io/).

 My research develops **statistical foundations for modern AI**, with a particular focus on **mixture-of-experts (MoE), multimodal learning, and efficient adaptation of large-scale models**, which is organized around three closely connected themes: